Blumenheim Policy Review Project

-Corman Park is now re-engaging with Blumenheim landowners to determine if the current bylaws are still consistent with the community vision, subdivision/development desires, servicing constraints and municipal land use planning principles.
+In 2020, Corman Park re-engaged with Blumenheim landowners to determine if the bylaws were still consistent with the community vision and subdivision/development desires, and if any proposed changes had servicing constraints or fit with municipal land use planning principles.

-Our first letter and questionnaire for the Blumenheim community was sent in May 2020.
+Community engagement began in May 2020.
 As a result of responses to the questionnaire, R.M.
-Administration created subdivision and land use options that were shared at an in person Blumenheim ratepayer meeting on October 7, 2020 in Osler.
-Click here to view a copy of the powerpoint presentation.
+Administration created subdivision and land use options that were shared at a Blumenheim ratepayer meeting on October 7, 2020 in Osler.
+Click here to view a copy of the PowerPoint presentation.

-As a result of the information gathered from the community meeting and feedback from R.M.
-Council, R.M.
-Administration has created subdivision and land use bylaw policies that could allow further property development and subdivision.
-We want to share these bylaw policies and get feedback prior to R.M.
-Council considering first reading of the necessary bylaw to make the changes.
+As a result of the information gathered from the community meeting and feedback from Council, a preferred subdivision and land use bylaw that could allow further property development and subdivision was drafted.
+Online engagement was held in April 2021 to share the proposed bylaw policies and get feedback prior to R.M.
+Council considering the necessary bylaw changes.